chef/chef-web-docs/chef_master/source/windows.rst

 .. tag chef_client_summary

 Chef Infra Client is an agent that runs locally on every node that is under management by Chef Infra Server.
-When Chef Infra Client runs, perform sall of the steps required for brining a node into the expected state, including:
+When Chef Infra Client runs, performs all of the steps required for brining a node into the expected state, including:

 * Registering and authenticating the node with Chef Infra Server
 * Building the node object